abhi-kirk/ml-skillset/Machine Learning/Ranking Systems/ltr.md

 - Because of the gradient scaling, LambdaNet does not explicitly minimize the cross-entropy loss.

 ## LambdaMART
-- *Summary*: Combines ideas from LambdaNet and MART (Multiple Additive Regression Trees) to leverage boosted trees.
+- *Summary*: Combines ideas from LambdaNet and MART (Multiple Additive Regression Trees) to leverage boosted trees instead of a neural network.
 - *Notes*:
   - Metric-aware gradient scaling with additive gradient boosted trees.
   - Trees are grown to predict the Lambda gradients at every iteration.